kuanb/idbSite/README.md

 If Python is not on your computer, download it at this address: https://www.python.org/downloads/

 ##### Including in an existing framework
-This project is entirely self contained.
+This project is a static series of web pages.
+All dependencies are already entirely self contained.
 If you want it incorporated in another project/website, simply move the repository into a public folder and direct a url pathname to this repository (folder). `index.html` will leverage the resources in the folders and the project should run, automatically, at that point.